jrruethe/jrruethe.github.io/source/_posts/2014-07-05-blogging-with-octopress.markdown

 Results in:
 {% include_code lang:ruby address-to-hash.rb %}

+You can also embed code content directly into a markdown file by enclosing it with codeblocks:
+{% raw %}
+    {% codeblock lang:json %}

+    {
+       "one" : "1",
+       "two" : "2"
+    }

+    {% endcodeblock %}
+{% endraw %}

+Results in:
+{% codeblock lang:json %}

+{
+   "one" : "1",
+   "two" : "2"
+}

+{% endcodeblock %}

+This is better than the normal 4-space indent because you get syntax highlighting and line numbers.
+Compare:

+    {
+       "one" : "1",
+       "two" : "2"
+    }

+---
 #### Image

 Images can be embedded into posts.
 The image file must be placed in the same directory as the post, and have the same filename prefix.
 For example, the name of this file is `2014-07-05-blogging-with-octopress.markdown`, and the image below has the filename `2014-07-05-blogging-with-octopress_01.png`.
 The image is refered to by the name after the trailing `_`.
 In this case, the name is `01.png`.